Meet our Team

 In the 3 years prior to retirement Nigel was part of the Board level team within HMRC shaping the department’s response to the UK withdrawal from the EU.
 This was clearly a very uncertain period with conflicting priorities and demands and late breaking changes as the negotiations between the UK and EU ebbed and flowed.

 He led the EU exit programme which consisted of 2 major digital deliveries; Customs Declaration Service (CDS) and the Border Systems Programme.
-This was a large an complex programme spend costing hundreds of millions and around 950 internal and external IT staff were working on development.
+This was a large an complex programme costing over £350m and employing around 950 internal and external IT staff on development.
 Twice during this period, we had to be prepared for the UK to crash out of the EU on Day 1 No Deal terms.

-We delivered the first version of the CDS service in August 2018 as planned and it has gone through a series of planned upgrades and will replace the existing CHIEF service in 2022.
+The first version of the CDS service was implemented in August 2018, and has gone through a series of planned upgrades such that it now processes nearly all UK imports and will replace the existing CHIEF service in 2023.

 The Border Systems Programme consisted of 27 individual projects delivering solutions across the wider Customs & International trade arena particularly in support of a possible Day 1 No Deal.
 Despite this uncertainty and critical deadlines, we delivered all of the required new services in time for a possible D1ND exit on 31 March so that the UK would have a functioning border.